-The ASPCA notes that green beans are a totally safe food for your doggie to enjoy once in a while.
+The ASPCA notes that green beans are a great treat idea for your doggie to enjoy once in a while.
 They're nutritious and low in calories.
 If your hungry canine wants a healthy treat, or you want to give him a break from his standard treats, green beans are a good way to go.
 Green beans, carrots, potatoes, bell peppers; these are all great examples that are good for you and your dog!

 Fresh green beans straight from the garden also may work as a yummy treat for your doggie, as long as you wash the veggies thoroughly first, of course.
 Just make sure to avoid overripe green beans, as they're too fibrous.
 If a green bean is indeed overripe, you may notice conspicuous lumps on the surface, and it may be on the limper side.
 Keep your doggie away from those, as newly ripe green beans are the way to go.
 Test a green bean's ripeness situation by attempting to break it in two.
 If it produces a snapping sound, you're OK.